lyndon025/playtested/src/content/article/2023-04-06-unleash-your-inner-merchant--first-impressions---the-last-shop---craft--trade.md

 ---
-title: "Unleash your inner merchant | First Impressions - The Last Shop - Craft & Trade"
+author: lyndonguitar
+category: Review
-description: "Have you ever wondered how it is like on the other side?
+description: Have you ever wondered how it is like on the other side?
 On the side of the merchant selling goods to heroes and adventurers?
 The Last Shop - Craft & Trade will exactly let you experience being one.
 Build a store, receive raw materials, commission goods like weapons and armor to display at your shop.
-Heroes and adventurers will flock to your store looking for valuable goods to purchase, and it’s up to the player to sell and earn money."
+Heroes and adventurers will flock to your store looking for valuable goods to purchase, and it’s up to the player to sell and earn money.
+featured: false
 pubDate: 2023-04-06
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "craft-&-trade"]
+tags:
-featured: false
+- taptap
+- craft-&-trade
-thumb: "/images/reviews/2023-04-06-unleash-your-inner-merchant--first-impressions---the-last-shop---craft--trade-0.avif"
+thumb: /images/reviews/2023-04-06-unleash-your-inner-merchant--first-impressions---the-last-shop---craft--trade-0.avif
+title: Unleash your inner merchant | First Impressions - The Last Shop - Craft & Trade
 ---

 <div class="gallery">